USD ($)

 Advantages of UDP

-● UDP is faster because it doesn't establish a connection before sending data.
+● UDP is fast and has low latency.
+Since it doesn’t establish a connection before sending data (unlike TCP), it reduces the time taken to initiate communication.

 Disadvantages of UDP